Be1zebub/discord-powered-restful-cloud-hosting/README.md

 It turned out to be a really effective workflow - having AI handle the implementation details while I focused on the bigger picture and architecture decisions.

+## TLDR

+99% of this repo written with ai, no jokes.
+backend, swagger, even this readme - ai did it.
+yes, there were classic problems like "suggest things that don't exist" or "responding with a code change, but without actually changing" and other llm classics - but overall it was a pleasant experience.